CarboniDavide/jts-timer/README.md

 - `onClock` - Emitted each interval.
 - `onStart` - Emitted when timer start.
 - `onPause` - Emitted when timer is pause
+- `onSuspend` - Emitted when timer is suspended
 - `onStop` - Emitted when timer is stop
 - `onClear` - Emitted when timer is clear